By Simeon Ghent

 This may or may not be something to think about, depending on your situation, requirements, and needs.

-Official Oracle JD Edwards documentation on this, can be found:
+Official Oracle JD Edwards documentation on automated package builds and deployments, can be found here: